-The Socialist Party of Michigan’s present Bylaws were adopted unanimously on June 19, 2003 at the 2003 SPMI State Convention in Dearborn, and revised at the 2004 State Convention in Brighton, the 2005 State Convention in Kalamazoo, the 2007 State Convention in Ann Arbor, the 2008 State Convention in Ypsilanti, the 2009 State Convention in Detroit, the 2011 State Convention in Detroit, the 2012 State Convention in Lansing, the 2013 State Convention in Putnam Township, the 2015 State Convention in Lansing, the 2017 State Convention in Lansing, the 2019 State Convention in Kalamazoo, and the 2021 State Convention in cyberspace.
+The Socialist Party of Michigan’s present Bylaws were adopted unanimously on June 19, 2003 at the 2003 SPMI State Convention in Dearborn, and revised at the 2004 State Convention in Brighton, the 2005 State Convention in Kalamazoo, the 2007 State Convention in Ann Arbor, the 2008 State Convention in Ypsilanti, the 2009 State Convention in Detroit, the 2011 State Convention in Detroit, the 2012 State Convention in Lansing, the 2013 State Convention in Putnam Township, the 2015 State Convention in Lansing, the 2017 State Convention in Lansing, the 2019 State Convention in Kalamazoo, the 2021 State Convention on Zoom, and the 2023 State Convention on Zoom.

 Article I: Name and Nature